tango-controls/rest-api/docs/index.md

 POST create an instance of collection by the URI of this collection.
 POST returns the URI and the id of the newly created instance.

-# URL example driven specification:
+# URL example driven specification

 All URLs in this section omit protocol//host:port part: `http://host:port`.
 An implementation may or may not add this to the hrefs.